 Whistleblower News & Articles

 The False Claims Act, 31 U.S.C. §§ 3729, provides that anyone who violates the law is liable for a civil penalty in addition to three times the damages.
-These penalties are sometimes referred to as statutory penalties or civil penalties.
+False Claims Act penalties are sometimes referred to as statutory penalties or civil penalties or fines.
 The original version of the False Claims Act also referred to penalties as “forfeitures” and some sources still use that term.

 The False Claims Act is intended to reach all fraudulent attempts to cause the Government to pay out sums of money or to deliver property or services.
 United States v.
 Neifert-White Co., 390 U.S. 228, 232 (1968).
-Thus, the key to calculating False Claims Act penalties is to count the number of violations of the statute.
-The current version of the False Claims Act prohibits seven types of action, any of which is a violation of the False Claims Act:
+Thus, the key to calculating FCA penalties is to count the number of violations of the statute.
+The current version of the False Claims Act lists seven types of violation:

-Within these seven categories of violation, there are many ways to run afoul of the False Claims Act provisions.
+Within these seven categories of violation, there are many ways to run afoul of the False Claims Act.
 If you are still curious, check out False Claims Act Violations and Penalties Explained.

 Congress made clear that the law imposes a penalty (then they called it a forfeiture) for every violation of the False Claims Act.
 So in a prosecution for making false claims under 31 U.S.C. §§ 3729(a)(1)(A).